fullstack-development/react-redux-starter-kit/docs/en/feature/lazy-feature.md

   );
 }

-export default featureConnect({
+export default withAsyncFeatures({
   usersSearchFeatureEntry: features.usersSearch.loadEntry,
 })(UsersSearchLayout);
 ```

-In this example `usersSearchFeatureEntry` will be loaded only when `UsersSearchLayout` is being used. `featureConnect` also automatically connects provided features to the redux store.
+In this example `usersSearchFeatureEntry` will be loaded only when `UsersSearchLayout` is being used. `withAsyncFeatures` also automatically connects provided features to the redux store.

 ### In ContainersProvider

 If a feature needs to use another feature's container, it is loaded using the `containersProvider` HOC.
-It works the same way as the `featureConnect`, but:
+It works the same way as the `withAsyncFeatures`, but:
 - it takes an array of container names as the first argument (a feature doesn't really know that it's using a container of some other feature, because from its perspective `containersProvider` is just an API for getting containers by their name);
 - a component returned by `containersProvider` includes only chosen containers as props and not feature entries with all feature's data;
 - `containersProvider` provides only those containers that are defined in its configuration in the `ContainersProvider.tsx` file.
 If you want to add a new container that `containersProvider` can provide, then you'll need to extend the configuration as follows: